 - The latest sensor information, if available.

-In addition, the CEF report may include additional information required for RACH Optimization solutions, as specified in [TS38.300].
+In addition, the CEF report may include additional information required for RACH Optimization solutions, as specified in TS 38.300 [22].

 5.2 E-UTRAN solutions

 5.2.1 RRC_CONNECTED

 UE in RRC Connected does not support Logged MDT in this release of the specification, except for the case of logged MDT for MBSFN measurements as described in clause 5.1.1.
 In order to support Immediate MDT where MDT measurements are executed in the UE, the existing RRC measurement configuration and reporting procedures apply.
 Some extensions are used to carry location information.